-Development costs on internal projects are only capitalised by the Group when it can be demonstrated that the technical feasibility of completing the intangible asset is valid so that the asset will be available for use or sale, its intention to complete and its ability to use or sell the asset, how the asset will generate future economic benefits, the availability of resources to complete the development and the ability to measure reliably the expenditure attributable to the intangible asset during its development.
+Development costs on internal projects are only capitalised by TVNZ when the following can be demonstrated:

+- the technical feasibility of completing the intangible asset so that the asset will be available for use or sale - its intention to complete and use or sell the asset - how the asset will generate future economic benefits - the availability of resources to complete the asset - the ability to measure reliably the expenditure during development.

 Any development costs capitalised are amortised over the period of the estimated economic life of the asset to which they relate.